Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Mechanical advantage.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

 **Mitigation**: Water weights are used - intrinsically soft with no sharp edges.
 Demonstrator to inspect the ropes prior to use for signs of wear and replace as necessary.
 The ropes have soft stoppers on them (knots which get stuck at the pulley) so that the weight can't hit the ground.
 Also make sure small humans don't suddenly let go of the rope.
+Ensure people don't walk underneath frame.
 Call a first aider in the event of an accident.
 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 <br/>